-The maximum number of Series C Rights estimated to be issued in the rights distribution pursuant to which our rightsholders may acquire an equivalent number of shares of our Series C common stock is 17,669,472.
+The maximum number of Series C Rights estimated to be issued in the rights distribution pursuant to which our rightsholders may acquire an equivalent number of shares of our Series C common stock is 17,663,378.
 The actual number of shares to be offered to rightsholders may be less, and will depend upon the actual number of shares of each series of our common stock outstanding on the rights distribution record date.

 The rights offering will commence on December 11, 2014.
 In the rights offering, each Series C Right will entitle the holder to a basic subscription privilege and an oversubscription privilege.
-Under the basic subscription privilege, each whole Series C Right entitles its holder to purchase one share of our Series C common stock at a subscription price of $\{ [ \bullet ], which is equal to a 20\% discount to the 20 trading day volume weighted average trading price of our Series C common stock beginning on November 5, 2014, which was the first day on which our Series C common stock began trading "regular way" on the Nasdaq Global Select Market following the distribution of our common stock in the spin-off of our company from Liberty Media Corporation (Liberty), which was completed as of 5:00 p.m., New York City time, on November 4, 2014 (the$ Spin-Off) (such price, thesubscription priceand such 20 "regular way" trading day period, thesubscription pricedetermination period).
-Under the oversubscription privilege, each rightsholder which exercises its basic subscription privilege, in full, will have the right to subscripte, at the subscription price, for up to that number of shares of our Series C common stock which are not purchased by rightsholders under their basic subscription privilege.
-If a rightsholder delivers an oversubscription, the rightsholder will receive its pro rata portion of the available shares of our Series C common stock based on the number of shares it purchased under its basic subscription privilege or, if less, the number of shares for which it oversubscribed.
-All exercises C Rights are irrevocable even if our board determines, in its sole discretion, to extend the expiration time.
-The rights offering will expire at 5:00 p.m., New York City time, on January 9, 2015, unless we extend it, with the length of such extension to be determined by our board of directors in its sole discretion.
-However, we may not extend the expiration time of the rights offering for more than 25 trading days past th
+Under the basic subscription privilege, each whole Series C Right entitles its holder to purchase one share of our Series C common stock at a subscription price of \$40.36, which is equal to a 20% discount to the 20 trading day volume weighted average trading price of our Series C common stock beginning on November 5, 2014, which was the first day on which our Series C common stock began trading "regular way" on the Nasdaq Global Select Market following the distribution of our common stock in the spin-off of our company from Liberty Media Corporation (Liberty), which was completed as of 5:00 p.m., New York City time, on November 4, 2014 (the Spin-Off) (such price, the subscription price and such 20 "regular way" trading day period, the subscription price determination period).
+Under the oversubscription privilege, each rightsholder which exercises its basic subscription privilege, in full, will have the right to subscribe, at the subscription price, for up to that number of shares of our Series C common stock which are not purchased by rightsholders under their basic subscription privilege.
+If a rightsholder delivers an oversubscription request for shares of our Series C common stock and we receive oversubscription requests for more shares of our Series C common stock than we have available for oversubscription, the rightsholder will receive its pro rata portion of the available shares of our Series C common stock based on the number of shares it purchased under its basic subscription privilege or, if less, the number of shares for which it oversubscribed.
+All exercises of Series C Rights are irrevocable even if our board determines, in its sole discretion, to extend the expiration time.
+The rights offering will expire at 5:00 p.m., New York City time, on January 9, 2015, unless we extend it, with the length of such extens